Lucky Luke

-Lucky Luke is a Western comic album series created by Belgian cartoonist Morris in 1946.
-Morris wrote and drew the series single-handedly until 1955, after which he started collaborating with French writer René Goscinny.
+Lucky Luke is a Western comic album series created by Belgian cartoonist, Maurice De Bevere, best known by the pen name Morris, in 1946.
+Morris drew the series and wrote some of the early adventures while his brother, Louis, wrote and co-wrote some other ones until 1955, after which he started collaborating with French writer René Goscinny.
 Their partnership lasted until Goscinny's death in 1977.
 Afterwards, Morris collaborated with several other writers until his own death in 2001.
 Since Morris's death, French artist Achdé has drawn the series, scripted by several successive writers.

-The series takes place in the American Old West of the United States.
-It stars the titular Lucky Luke, a street-smart gunslinger known as the "man who shoots faster than his shadow", and his intelligent horse Jolly Jumper.
+The series takes place in the American Old West, and starring the titular Lucky Luke, a street-smart gunslinger known as the "man who shoots faster than his shadow", and his intelligent horse Jolly Jumper.
 Lucky Luke is pitted against various villains, either fictional or inspired by American history or folklore.
 The most famous of these are the Dalton Brothers, loosely based on the Dalton Gang of the early 1890s and claimed to be their cousins.
-The stories are filled with humorous elements parodying the Western genre.
+The stories are filled with humorous elements parodying the Western genre and satirizing both American and European culture.

 Lucky Luke is one of the best-known and best-selling comics series in Europe.
 It has been translated into 30 languages.
 83 albums have appeared in the series as of 2024, and 3 special editions/homages, at first published by Dupuis.
 From 1968 to 1998 they were published by Dargaud and then by Lucky Productions.
 Since 2000 they have been published by Lucky Comics.
 Each story was first serialized in a magazine: in Spirou from 1946 to 1967, in Pilote from 1968 to 1973, in Lucky Luke in 1974–75, in the French edition of Tintin in 1975–76, and in various other magazines since.

 The series has also had adaptations in other media, such as animated films and television series, live-action films, video games, toys, and board games.
 As of 2022, all 82 books in the series' regular albums are available in English.